JohanPeeters/javascript-crypto-challenge/README.md

 This is a simple exercise in using cryptography with `libsodium.js`.
-It consists of 3 parts:
+It consists of 4 parts:
 * signing a message
 * decrypting a ciphertext
+* verifying a hashed password
 * setting up a secure session.

-In both cases, the challenge is to make some unit tests pass, respectively
+In all cases, the challenge is to make some unit tests pass, respectively
 * `tests/Signature.test.js`, and,
 * `tests/Decryptor.test.js`
+* `tests/PasswordVerifier.test.js`
 * `tests/SecureSessionPeer.test.js`.

 The tests assume that you expose an API in, respectively
 * `src/Signature.js`,
+* `src/Decryptor.js`,
-* `src/Decryptor.js`, and,
+* `src/PasswordHashVerifier.js` and,
 * `src/SecureSessionPeer.js`

 But this should be clear from the tests, as should the methods that you need to implement.